Hints allow you to specify the execution plan that the optimizer should generate.

 12 rows in set

-As shown in the preceding example, the filter condition c1 = 1 is more effective than c2 = 1.
-If the INDEX hint is ineffective, the optimizer chooses the index IDX1 based on the index selection mechanism.
+In the preceding example, the filter condition c1 = 1 has better selectivity than the filter condition c2 = 1.
+When the INDEX hint does not take effect, the optimizer uses the index selection mechanism and selects the index idx1.

-The syntax for the FULL hint is used to specify a full table scan for a table.
+The syntax of the FULL hint is used to specify a table scan.
 The syntax is as follows:

-The FULL hint is used to select a full table scan for the specified table, equivalent to the INDEX hint /*+ INDEX(table_name PRIMARY) */.
+The FULL hint specifies a table scan, which is equivalent to the INDEX hint /*+ INDEX(table_name PRIMARY)*/.

-The ORDERED hint can specify the join order according to the sequence of tables following the FROM clause.
+The ORDERED hint specifies that the join order should follow the order of the tables after the FROM clause.
 The syntax is as follows:

 /*+ ORDERED */

-The LEADING hint can specify the join order of tables.
+The LEADING hint specifies the join order of the tables.
 The syntax is as follows:

 obclient> EXPLAIN BASIC SELECT /*+LEADING(d c b a)*/ * FROM t1 a, t1 b, t1 c, t1 d;